-What is Discord?
-The free chat app for gamers explored
+What is Discord and how to use it: The free chat app for gamers explored

 At a basic level, Discord is one of the easiest ways to communicate with your friends via voice, text and video.
 If you've experienced Slack in the workplace, then think of Discord as the same thing, only aimed squarely at gamers and with a lot more features.

 Discord is multi-platform and can be used wherever you are too.
 It's available to download for free for Windows, Mac, Android, iOS and even Linux.

 You can also use it straight in a web browser without even downloading it.
 So not only can you use it while you're at your gaming machine, but you can stay in touch when you're out and about too.

 Discord lets friends chat with each other either one-to-one or as a group via a server.
 You can use it to send direct messages to friends, have video calls with them, voice chat and even screen share.

-Once you're in a server, you can join a voice chat channel to get talking to other gamers playing specific games.
+Once you're on a server, you can join a voice chat channel to get talking to other gamers playing specific games.

 Discord is very user focussed and can be as private or public as you want it to be.
 Using Discord you are able to choose: